History

 In the late Gothic period, the church consisted of a basilica central nave with two aisles, four bays long, and a chancel of the same height and width as the central nave, but with a slight deviation from the axis.
 Before the construction of the late-Gothic chancel, i.e. before the mid-15th century, the church from the east ended only with a four-sided apse, while the late-Gothic chancel was three sides ended.
 In the south-west corner of the nave there was a four-sided, massive tower, originally probably covered with a hip roof with a short ridge.
 In addition, three chapels were added in the years 1482-1486 to the southern façade (facing the market square): St. Andrew, St. Elizabeth and the Mother of God.
 The chapel of the Mother of God was on the first floor above the porch, and the chapel of St. Elisabeth was polygonally ended.
 From the north, a sacristy with the chapel of St. Catherine (oratory) on the first floor was built.

 From the outside, the church was surrounded by stepped buttresses, between which large ogival windows with tracery, usually three and four-light, were placed.
 The building was characterized by the lack of windows on the north side in the nave and chancel, partly due to the proximity to the fortifications, and partly due to the medieval building tradition.
 Particularly high windows illuminated the chancel from the south and east.
 Thanks to the openings and buttresses chancel obtained a very vertical division of the façades.
 The horizontal division was introduced only by the plinth, drip cornice and cornices under the eaves of the roofs.
+The tower elevations may have had more divisions, with individual storeys separated by string courses and friezes, as well as two buttresses richly decorated with blind tracery.

 The interior of the church was covered with irregular net vaults (central nave, chancel, some chapels, sacristy) and cross-rib vaults (aisles).
-The central nave was separated from the chancel by a high, moulded rood arcade, which received the ogival form.
-The arcades between the aisles, spread between octagonal pillars without capitals, were similarly moulded and topped.
 The vaults in the nave were springing from the polygonal shafts with capitals decorated with floral motifs in the central nave and figural ones in the aisles.
 The ribs of the chancel were also supported by wall shafts.
-In the polygonal closure they were lowered to the floor, and in the remaining part overhanged.
+In the polygonal closure shafts were lowered to the floor, and in the remaining part overhanged.
+In the places where meet the ribs, it were equipped with capitals decorated with plant motifs.
 Everywhere in the chancel they cut the cornice under the windows, with the exception of the northern wall, where one of the shafts was cut just above the archivolt of the oratory’s opening.

 Current state